 Think of your resume as the front page of a newspaper where your name is the byline.
 Now, what’s the headline?

 Your resume headline is right under your name.
-A brief but compelling sentence that summarizes your career and entices the hiring manager to keep reading.
+Much like a resume profile, a resume headline is a brief but compelling introduction to your resume that summarizes your career and entices the hiring manager to keep reading.

 This guide will cover:

 Are you making your resume now?
-Consider using our Resume Maker.
+Consider using our AI Resume Builder.
 Just enter a job title to get tailored text to add to your resume and customize each part of your document.

 A resume headline is a brief, impactful statement at the top of your resume, summarizing your professional expertise and achievements.
 It’s your first impression, making it crucial in your job hunt.